silnrsi/font-kanchenjunga/documentation/source/faq.md

 Kanchenjunga is world’s third highest mountain situated on the border between Sikkim state, and eastern Nepal.
 Etymology of this name is found in Britannica: The name Kanchenjunga is derived from four words of Tibetan origin, usually rendered Kang-chen-dzo-nga or Yang-chhen-dzö-nga and interpreted in Sikkim as the “Five Treasuries of the Great Snow.”
 This peak represents the geographical distribution of the Bantawa language quite well.

+#### *Since the Kirat Rai script is not officially in the Unicode Standard, what are the problems I might encounter?*

+This font is using codepoints that are not officially in the Unicode Standard.
+The Kirat Rai script has been accepted for encoding into the standard, but those codepoints can always change.
+Once the script is in a published version of Unicode the encoding assignments may change.
+If you use this font, and codepoints are changed, this font will be updated and your data will need converting to the new codepoints.